Find out how you can get a second mortgage to buy another house. We have second home mortgage experts ready to help you

-Some borrowers release equity to cover the deposit on a second home.
+Some borrowers release equity to buy another property and use the equity released to use as a deposit on a second home.
 When this is done for buy to let investment purposes, it is known as a let to buy mortgage – although these deals are specifically aimed at customers who wish to convert their current residence into a BTL, rent it out and move to a new primary home.

 There are also lenders who may potentially offer you favourable rates if you’re refinancing a second home mortgage – make an enquiry to speak with one of the specialist second home mortgage brokers we work with about this.

 Your debt to income ratio will tell the lender how much capital you have after your monthly outgoings have been deducted.
 It is usually expressed as a percentage but there is no fixed rule on what lenders will and won’t accept for second mortgages.

 Whole-of-market mortgage brokers, like the ones we work with, will be able to find the most favourable and the most affordable second mortgage deals available to you.
 Call 0808 189 2301 to find out what second home mortgage you could get.

 Yes, and since the government introduced changes to Stamp Duty in 2016, those buying a second home or buy to let property must pay an additional 3% on each band.

 The table below shows how much extra you will need to pay for each bracket…